JH-and-L/Emotion-Based-automatic-stage-lighting/gcp/README.md

 which will install Java Development Kit (JDK), download binary Kafka zip file, unzip and move the Kafka files to /usr/local directory.

+It will also install PyTorch after installing all kafka components

 ## 2. Zookeeper

 ```bash